Goldman Sachs Maintains Wayfair Inc - (W) Neutral Recommendation

 What is the Fund Sentiment?

-There are 578 funds or institutions reporting positions in Wayfair Inc -.
-This is a decrease of 49 owner(s) or 7.81% in the last quarter.
-Average portfolio weight of all funds dedicated to W is 0.22%, a decrease of 11.47%.
-Total shares owned by institutions decreased in the last three months by 1.43% to 114,883K shares.
-The put/call ratio of W is 1.49, indicating a bearish outlook.
+There are 580 funds or institutions reporting positions in Wayfair Inc -.
+This is a decrease of 46 owner(s) or 7.35% in the last quarter.
+Average portfolio weight of all funds dedicated to W is 0.22%, a decrease of 9.14%.
+Total shares owned by institutions increased in the last three months by 0.43% to 116,141K shares.
+The put/call ratio of W is 1.43, indicating a bearish outlook.

 What are Other Shareholders Doing?